DavidJSolano/CPSC-323-Assignment-1/README.md

-# CPSC-351-Assignment-1
+# CPSC-323 Semester Project
-This repository is for our first Assignment for CPSC 351
+This repository is for our Compiler project for CPSC323